Colman has extensive clinical experience of working with young people with eating disorders and is a proven expert in this area.

 The aim of the first consultation is to establish whether the child or young person could benefit from a psychotherapeutic intervention to begin to understand the factors inhibiting their functioning.

 Once you attended for the therapeutic assessment you can decide if any of these approaches might be helpful.
 At your first appointment you will have chance to meet and discuss your concerns face to face.
 In some incidences one session may be enough to share information and some strategies may be suggested at this point.
-If more intervention is indicated then further appointments will be offered at this time.
+If more interventions are indicated then further appointments will be offered at this time.

 Parent/Infant or Parent/Young Child Work